Problems affecting ability to teach

 Impairment Committee assessment

-The Impairment Committee will assess possible impairment issues that have been referred to it or identified in the voluntary impairment process.
+The impairment process will assess possible impairment issues that have been referred to it or identified in the voluntary impairment process.

 The teacher is entitled to see any report from a health professional who assesses them.
-They also have the right to be present if a health professional, or other person, meets with the Impairment Committee.
+They also have the right to be present if a health professional, or other person, meets with the Teaching Council.

-The Impairment Committee will report back with recommendations to the body that referred the case to it—either the Complaints Assessment Committee, the Disciplinary Tribunal, the Professional Practice Evaluator or the Competence Authority.
+The Impairment process ends with a report back with recommendations to the body that referred the case to it.

 Temporary measures for serious risks